Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 * **Creating checkpoints**: You can tag specific commits as releases or milestones
 * **Supporting branching**: Different versions can exist simultaneously for different purposes

-The commit message is especially important it should clearly explain what changed and why.
-This becomes invaluable months later when you or someone else is trying to understand why certain changes were made.

-Last month, I introduced a bug while refactoring some code.
-Because I had made small, focused commits with clear messages, I was able to pinpoint exactly when the issue was introduced and understand what I was trying to accomplish at the time, which made fixing it much easier.

 ## 6. How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 Branching in Git is like creating parallel universes for your code.
 Each branch is an independent line of development that lets you work on features, fixes, or experiments without affecting the main codebase.

-Imagine you're writing a book.
-The main branch is your current draft, but you want to try a different ending.
-Instead of rewriting your original, you create a copy (branch) where you can experiment.
-If you like the new ending, you incorporate it back into your main manuscript; if not, you can discard it without affecting your original work.

 Branching is crucial for collaborative development because:
 * It allows multiple features to be developed simultaneously